mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 *C/C++* is used widely for high-performance computing.
 Mastering pointers is an important step in writing efficient code.
 Here, I  mention the most useful characteristics of pointers with examples.

 I call them here pointers but nowadays they are called raw pointers to separate them from smart pointers.
-I will write on smart pointers separately.

 ## Definition

-A pointer is an 8-byte type on a 64-bit machine that holds the memory address of an object, target.
+A pointer is an 8-byte type on a 64-bit machine that holds the memory address of a target object.

 ```cpp
 int  x = 20;   //  variable declaration